crisaliscarrion/HotelBookings/README.md

 - **Hotel Operations**
 - **Booking and Cancellation trends**
 - **Customer Demographics and Behavior**
--

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

 # Data Structure & Initial Checks